-Pursuing a new record
+Earhart was pursuing a new record

-On May 21, 1937, Amelia Earhart took off from Oakland, California, and headed east.
+On May 21, 1937, Earhart took off from Oakland, California, and headed east.
 It was the start of her second attempt to fly around the world at the equator; an earlier try in March had ended just a few days into the trip when her Lockheed Electra L-10E crashed during takeoff in Honolulu.

 The accident in Hawaii and resulting delay did alter some of Earhart's original plans.
 Instead of flying west, from California to Hawaii then over the Pacific, she would now travel in the opposite direction.
-This would help her avoid bad weather, but it would also put the most difficult leg — flying to Howland Island, a tiny, 2-mile-long dot in the Pacific Ocean — at the end of a fatiguing journey.
+This would help her avoid bad weather, but it would also put the most difficult leg — flying to Howland Island, a tiny, two-mile-long dot in the Pacific Ocean — at the end of a fatiguing journey.

-Navigator Fred Noonan would join Earhart on her trip, as originally planned.
+Noonan would join Earhart on her trip, as originally planned.
 Though he had a reputation as a heavy drinker, he was a top-notch aerial navigator with the skills to help her find Howland.
 However, another navigator, Harry Manning, left her crew.

 Unlike Manning, neither Earhart nor Noonan were adept at wireless code.
 This prompted Earhart to get rid of the CW (telegraph code key) transmitter on her plane, as she felt it would be "dead weight" with just her and Noonan onboard.
-Before departing, she also dropped a trailing antenna that would have allowed her to use the 500-kilocycle marine frequency; instead of Morse code, Earhart planned to communicate by voice at higher bandwidths.
+Before departing, she also dropped a trailing antenna that would have allowed her to use the 500-kilocycle marine frequency.
+Iinstead of Morse code, Earhart planned to communicate by voice at higher bandwidths.

-Long days of flying brought Earhart and Noonan to Brazil, Dakar, Khartoum, Bangkok and Darwin, Australia, among other locations; on June 29, the plane arrived in Lae, New Guinea.
+Long days of flying brought Earhart and Noonan to Brazil, Dakar, Khartoum, Bangkok and Darwin, Australia, among other locations.
+On June 29, the plane arrived in Lae, New Guinea.
 Though anxious to complete her journey, the next day Earhart sent her husband a telegram that said in part, "RADIO MISUNDERSTANDING AND PERSONNEL UNFITNESS PROBABLY WILL HOLD ONE DAY."
 She'd mentioned personnel problems on a phone call to her husband as well: it could be that Noonan had been drinking.
 Whatever the personnel and radio issues, Earhart didn't let them derail her plans — she and Noonan took off from Lae on July 2 at 10 a.m. local time.

 While Earhart's plane was in the air, the Coast Guard cutter Itasca was waiting to guide her to Howland.
 However, inadequate coordination — Gene Vidal, a friend of Earhart's, was no longer at the Bureau of Air Commerce to direct subordinates to smooth her way — meant some of the ship's communications were on bandwidths that she didn't have the ability to receive.
-There were other difficulties: a radio direction finder on Howland that would work with Earhart's higher-bandwidth equipment required batteries, which were drained by the time she was in the area (the ship's direction finder only operated at lower bandwidths).
+There were other difficulties: A radio direction finder on Howland that would work with Earhart's higher-bandwidth equipment required batteries, which were drained by the time she was in the area (the ship's direction finder only operated at lower bandwidths).

 Fourteen hours and 15 minutes into her flight, the Itasca received a first, somewhat garbled transmission from Earhart about "cloudy weather."
 Though the messages themselves would grow clearer, their content remained worrying, as when Earhart radioed, "We are circling but cannot see island cannot hear you."
 She apparently only received one message from the ship, though the Itasca had been transmitting for hours.
 While continuing to broadcast — the radio strength of her communications indicated she was close — Earhart remained unable to see Howland Island.